igorkry/tnt4j-streams/README.md

 ## TNT4J configuration

-Because TNT4J-Streams is based on TNT4J first You need to configure TNT4J (if have not done this yet).
+Because TNT4J-Streams is based on TNT4J first you need to configure TNT4J (if have not done this yet).
 Default location of `tnt4j.properties` file is in project `config` directory.
-At least You must make one change:
+At least you must make one change:
-`event.sink.factory.Token:YOUR-TOKEN` replace `YOUR-TOKEN` with [JKool Cloud](https://www.jkoolcloud.com/) token assigned for You.
+`event.sink.factory.Token:YOUR-TOKEN` replace `YOUR-TOKEN` with [JKool Cloud](https://www.jkoolcloud.com/) token assigned for you.

 To define `tnt4j.properties` file location use system property `-Dtnt4j.config`, e.g., `-Dtnt4j.config="./config/tnt4j.properties"`.